Gospel Community Groups

 What is the focus of the conversation?

-The discussion within Gospel Community Groups will typically center around sharing life with one another and discussing the sermon from the previous Sunday.
-GCG Study Questions are posted each Sunday on the website and on The City.
+The discussion within Gospel Community Groups will center around sharing life and discussing the sermons from the previous Sunday.
+GCG Study Questions are posted each Sunday on the website (see homepage and below).

 What is the desired effect of Gospel Community Groups?

-Beyond the obvious desire to see individuals encouraged in Christ, we would also like the see Gospel Community Groups encourage members to use their spiritual gifts within the church, community, and nations.
-Our hope is that group members grow in their love for God, their love for one another, and in their service as ambassadors for Christ in the community.
+Beyond the obvious desire to see individuals encouraged in Christ, we would also like Gospel Community Groups to encourage members to use their spiritual gifts within the church, community, and nations.
+Our hope is that group members grow in their love for God, their love for one another, and as witnesses for Christ in the community.

-What should I do if I am new to Emmaus, am wanting to connect, but not ready to commit to the church as a member?
+What should I do if I am new to Emmaus, desire to connect with others, but am not ready to commit to the church as a member?

 As you can see, Gospel Community Groups require commitment.
 They are for the members of Emmaus (or, under certain circumstances, those clearly committed but not yet members – please talk with a Pastor).
-Please keep in mind that there are a lot of others ways to get connected at Emmaus.
+Please keep in mind that there are many other ways to get connected at Emmaus.
 For example, you can come to worship on the Lord’s Day regularly and stay afterward to visit with others.
-You can attend Emmaus Essentials classes before the service at 9:00.
-You can begin to meet with a Pastor for further guidance concerning involvement at Emmaus, or set up an appointment for counseling if there is something particular that needs to be addressed. you can attend men’s or women’s events, or simply begin to build casual relationships with others at Emmaus.
-We also offer discipleship groups which meet throughout the week.
-The reason we typically require membership for involvement in GCG’s is to maintain an environment where members can share openly, knowing that those in the group have committed themselves to the church in a meaningful way.
+You can attend Emmaus Essentials (Sunday School) classes before the service at 9:00 AM.
+You can begin to meet with a Pastor for further guidance concerning involvement at Emmaus or set up an appointment for counseling.
+You may attend men’s or women’s events.
+You might also benefit from progressing through An Introduction To The Christian Faith with a Pastor or another guide.
+The reason we typically require membership for involvement in GCG’s is to maintain an environment where members can share openly, knowing that those in the group have formally committed themselves to this local church.

 Why don’t Gospel Community Groups concentrate on topical studies?